 An example of a possible accidental discharge would be a runaway gun with a machine gun.
 Another can happen with older single and double barrel weapons.
 The firing pins can be stuck outwards.

 A stuck firing pin can cause the weapon to fire when the breach is closed.

 A negligent discharge is easily preventable by following the basic safety rules.
 If you keep your finger straight and off the trigger of a modern firearm it cannot and will not fire.
 Negligent discharges are caused by unsafe behavior with a firearm.

 This one can be debated.
 The ATF defines a ‘machine gun’ as any weapon that fires more than one round per pull of a trigger.
 The military community defines a machine gun as a fully automatic designed to lay down suppressive fire on a target.

-Military machine guns are often belt fed weapons that serve a squad or platoon support role.
-The ATF will define a M16 as a machine gun, where the military will not.
+Military machine guns are often belt-fed weapons that serve a squad or platoon support role.
+The ATF will define an M16 as a machine gun, where the military will not.

 Other categories of fully automatics weapons besides machine gun is assault rifle, sub machine gun, and machine pistol.